WPCloudDeploy/wp-cloud-deploy/README.md

 * Fix: WPAPP - Missing variable value when installing memcached.
 Harmless - just threw a php warning.
 * Fix: WPAPP - Remove nginx related sections in the fail2ban tab when the web server is an OLS server.
 * Fix: WPAPP - Handle an SSH message related to Multisite wildcard ssl - when ssl was already disabled we weren't flipping the appropriate metas.
+* Dev: Foundation set for moving providers and dns data into custom tables.
 * Dev: WPAPP - Use global function to reset site permissions (refactor).
 * Dev: WPAPP - Add option for executing local post-processing scripts after a site is cloned.